Limb Sparing in Dogs

 Can limb-sparing be used with radiation and/or chemotherapy?

-Following tumor excision, other types of treatments may be used to limit the risk of reoccurrence.
+Following tumor excision, other types of treatments may be used to reduce the risk of recurrence.
 Limb sparing is often performed in conjunction with chemotherapy and/or radiation.
 The biopsy results help determine which type of additional therapy may be required.
 Chemotherapy helps control the growth of any tumor cells that have spread beyond the primary tumor site to areas elsewhere in the body such as the lungs and other bones.
 Radiation therapy eliminates remaining cells around the initial tumor site.

-What should be expected after limb-sparing surgery?
+What can be expected after limb-sparing surgery?

 Surgery is usually well tolerated by most dogs.
 The surgery requires a five to seven-day hospitalization.
 After the surgery, your dog may be in a padded bandage or splint which will need to be checked periodically.
 Periodic x-rays of the limb are taken to evaluate the rate of healing at the surgery site.
 Chest x-rays may be taken to monitor for spread of the tumor.